 The Challenge of A Professionally Fit Lifestyle

 Creating a “realistically”, professionally fit lifestyle has become a challenge for many of us.
 Each of us battle with this target personally and some of us professionally.
 The demand for our time will shift throughout life and seems to be increasing.
 With the expanse of online entrepreneurship, it seems there are professionals actually getting the balance accomplished when you view their posts on social media.
-However, it’s quite easy to portray an image of perfection while others are struggling to comprehend how to even make the time to get started.
+However, it’s quite easy to portray an image of perfection while others are struggling to comprehend how to even take the time to get started.

 Our lifestyles usually shift with age and lifestyle choices.
 We all seem to be working harder, claim to be working smarter, but the results will always speak for themselves.
 If you push too hard, you will burn out, risk adrenal fatigue and other negative health impacts which are often answered with a pharmaceutical Band-Aid.

-There are some key nutritional lifestyles that have gained a reputable popularity that I personally investigate and implement myself.
+There are some key nutritional lifestyles that have gained reputable popularity that I personally investigate and implement myself.
 I personally create a balance between the NSNG (No Sugars/No Grains) lifestyle, the Paleo (Paleolithic) lifestyle, and the Keto (Ketogenic) lifestyle.
 All of these dietary lifestyles involve whole food and clean eating.
-Now to be honest you should also be considering proper vitamin and supplementation these days only due to the fact that years of commercial farming has generated food supplies that are nutrient deficient.
-That said, yes there’s an additional component involving naturally sourced vitamins and nutritional shake systems to gain more nutrient dense solutions.
+Now to be honest you should also be considering proper vitamin and supplementation these days only due to the fact that years of commercial farming have generated food supplies that are nutrient deficient.
+That said, yes there’s an additional component involving naturally sourced vitamins and nutritional shake systems to gain more nutrient-dense solutions.

 DIET, this word has become a negative connotation since it doesn’t symbolize a healthy, long-term way of living.
-This is a four letter word that should be used moving forward in successful health and wellness practices.
-Diet symbolizes a short-term mindset whereas Lifestyle promotes the longevity.
+This is a four-letter word that should be used moving forward in successful health and wellness practices.
+Diet symbolizes a short-term mindset whereas Lifestyle promotes longevity.
 We need to be implementing “Lifestyle” changes and enhancements that can be maintained over the long haul.
 Crash dieting doesn’t create positive change and the results are always temporary due to the negative impacts on our hormonal alignment.
 We must start with small changes to see how you adapt and can ensure a maintain mindset.
 Celebrate the little wins along the way.

 Intermittent fasting is another successful component of the ketogenic lifestyle to help your body reach a healthy state of ketosis.
 Incorporate fasting and cleansing are other historically proven lifestyle enhancements.
 These practices existed in over many years and are represented differently in multiple cultures around the world.
 I personally found these practices beneficial after firefighting to restore my own adrenal fatigue.